wistoft/jawis/README.md

 ### Publish to npm

 - Run all tests
-- Commit working tree to git
 - `yarn lint:fix`
   - Running the vscode tasks makes the errors available in vscode.
-  - Review, because there's a bug, that removes comments after imports
+- `yarn custom:fix`
 - `yarn pretty:fix`
-- Clean up git history.
 - `yarn build`
-- `yarn release`
-  - Publishes to npm
+- Publish to npm manually in the folders below: `build/publish`

 ## Packages